fabiobiondi/angular-fullscreen/README.md

 ```

 ## Use as a Service
-Use the Fullscreen service into your controller :
+You can also use the Fullscreen service into your controller:

 Controller:
 ```javascript